Skip to main content

 1. Document Generation

-Generate professional documents from source materials using predefined MRT templates.
+Generate professional documents from source materials using predefined templates.
 The process is asynchronous and handles document extraction, content ingestion, and orchestrated template application.

 2. Template Management

-Create and manage MRT templates with nested sections and content extraction rules.
+Create and manage templates with nested sections and content extraction rules.
 Templates define the structure and content requirements for generated documents.

 3. File Management